ForgoneReality/invictus/README.md

 - Make drops intervally shadow blur
 - LAG: WHEN UPGRADING SHIP, CREATING DROP (load image?)
 - RESOLUTION CHANGE - MAP SHIFT - WHY IS IT OFF THE SCREEN ?
-- Not centered: all ships and objects are initialized with their top left corner!
 - Tapping: Default Weapon (or ones with additional cooldowns) do not respond properly to tapping instead of holding
-- FIX BOSS MINIONS PEBBLES INTO LASERS (make sure killing minions first works as intended too)
-- Fix laser hitboxes
+- Fix Boss -> Should be able to move off-screen

 ### Special Thanks

-_MIT for README formatting
+- MIT for README formatting
-Kidzgames for inspiration and sprites_
+- Kidzgames for inspiration and sprites
+- Planer, Xolonium, Skirmisher fonts

+_Based on Kidzgames's Enigmata_

 **Thanks for playing!**